gaoxinge/something/architecture/README.md

 ## UML

-UML, Unified Modeling Language, is used to modeling, which is not only for OOP language, like Java.
+UML, Unified Modeling Language, is used for modeling, which is not only for OOP language, like Java.

 ### OOP, Java